 Clamping cars with unpaid Vehicle Tax

 Walking around my home town in Norfolk the other day I noticed 8 cars – all wheel clamped with UNPAID VEHICLE tax notices on their windscreens.
 These drivers have been caught with out of date car tax.
 It’s an offence to keep a vehicle on the UK roads without valid vehicle tax – or declaring SORN (statutory off road notice).
 Don’t join these drivers and face considerable fines.
-If you don’t know if your car has valid vehicle tax use the car tax checker (free).
+If you don’t know if your car has valid vehicle tax use our free car tax checker.

 Who Clamped these Cars?

 Only the following authorised bodies can wheel clamp a vehicle – including:

 - bodies with statutory or other powers (e.g. airports or train stations)

 What’s the penalty?